 Note: This site is still under construction.
 Feel free to get in touch for any suggestions or inquiries

 I am the Research Data Management Project Manager.
-Previously, I worked as a Data Scientist in KPMG AG and I had been Research Assistant in Middle East Technical University for about 10 years.
+Previously, I worked as a Data Scientist in KPMG AG and was a research assistant at Middle East Technical University for about 10 years.

-My research areas are genetic and health data analysis and management; design of genetic data included Personal Health Record systems; privacy and security of Electronic Health Records; Personal Data Protection laws and regulations.
+My research areas are genetic and health data management; design of genetic data included Personal Health Record systems; privacy and security of Electronic Health Records; Personal Data Protection laws and regulations.

 I have had experience in privacy and confidentiality of health and genetic data, data analysis methods, machine learning algorithms and IT infrastructures.

 25th of January 2021, Electronic Lab Notebooks & Survey results

 15th of October 2020, Introducing the Research Data Management Unit

 Please note that the calls are NOT recorded in order to promote free discussions.are only available in the intranet.